What is a Bond ETFs (Exchange Traded Funds)?

 Understanding Bond ETFs

-Bond ETFs are pretty popular because they allow general investors to explore the vast bond market.
-They trade in the stocks exchange throughout the day like typical ETFs.
-They are better than traditional structured bonds, which are not readily available in the market, and difficult for investors to find bonds that offer attractive returns.
-Bond ETFs avoid these problems by trading in prominent exchanges.
-Moreover, these are more liquid than individual bonds and mutual funds.
-Investors earn a steady income through monthly interest payments.
-Dividend income is taxed according to the income tax slab of the investor.
+Bond ETFs are popular because they allow general investors to explore the vast bond market.
+They trade on the stock exchange throughout the day like typical ETFs.
+They are better than traditional structured bonds, which are not readily available in the market and are difficult for investors to find.

 Types of Bond ETFs